Brackley Town F.C.: History

 The 2011–12 season saw Brackley win the Premier Division, earning promotion to the Conference North.
 They finished third in their first season in the division.
 In the subsequent promotion play-offs, they beat Altrincham 4–2 on aggregate in the semi-finals before losing 1–0 to FC Halifax Town in the final.
 The following season the club reached the first round of the FA Cup again, and after drawing 1–1 against Gillingham at Priestfield, they won the replay 1–0.
 In the second round the club lost 3–2 at Macclesfield Town.
 Brackley reached the first round again in 2015–16, losing 4–1 to Newport County in a replay after a 2–2 draw in the first match.
 The 2016–17 FA Cup saw the club reach the second round after again beating Gillingham 4–3 in a first-round replay.
 In the next round they lost 1–0 at Blackpool.

 In 2017–18 Brackley won the FA Trophy, beating Bromley 5–4 on penalties in the final after the game had ended 1–1.
 They also finished third in the National League North and reached the play-off final after defeating Bradford Park Avenue 1–0 in the semi-finals, before losing 3–0 in the final to Harrogate Town.
 In 2020–21 the club reached the second round of the FA Cup again; after defeating Bishop's Stortford 3–2 on penalties after a 3–3 draw in the first round, they lost 1–0 at Tranmere Rovers in the second.
 In 2021–22 the club were runners-up in the National League North, subsequently losing 1–0 to York City in the play-off semi-finals.
+They finished fourth in the division in 2022–23, going on to beat Gloucester City 5–3 on penalties in the play-off quarter-finals (after a 2–2 draw) and then Chester 1–0 in the semi-finals, before losing 2–0 in the final to Kidderminster Harriers.
+A third-place finish in 2023–24 was followed by another play-off campaign, in which the club beat Chorley 1–0 in the semi-finals and then lost 2–1 to Boston United in the final.
+The 2024–25 season saw the club win the National League North title, finally achieving promotion to the National League.